elszczepano/master-thesis-automation/README.md

   * Max number of posts in a single day
   * Number of posts probably created via planner - if a post is created via planner then the number of seconds and milliseconds in the timestamp equals 0.
 * Used emojis report.
+* User hashtags.
+* Mentioned users.
+* Posts frequency split to particular hours.
+* Check in NASK db in the context of known disinformation content producers.
+* Connections with other scanned profiles.

 ## Application flow diagram